matt-cassinelli/rocket-ninja/readme.md

 ## TODO
-- Take damage if fall hard
-- Persist health/time after changing map
+- Falling animation
 - Player should not be able to infinitely jump up wall
+- On changed map, fade in from black
+- Better colours
 - Sounds
 - Music
-- Falling animation
 - Wall slide should be faster
 - Wall jump seems hard for beginners

 ## TODO: Future
+- Persist health/time after changing map?
 - Sloped surfaces
+- Full screen
 - Knockback
   - Use knockback to reach areas
-- When turret sees player, it moves and plays sound
 - Animation on death
 - Side doors
 - Door color should match key color